Awards

 • Note: Mackenzie was a Wellington City Parks supervisor from 1918–1947 and largely responsible for planting the town belts during the depression.
 His two sons Dugald and Jack went on to play similar roles in Palmerston North and Hastings respectively.

-• Note: Mackenzie’s award was transferred from an Honorary Fellowship following changes to the RNZIH constitution.
+• Note: Mackenzie’s award was transferred from an Honorary Fellowship following changes to the RNZIH constitution in 1947.

 1961